Mamadou-Keita/DeeCLIP/README.md

 ## Download Model Weights

-To use the model, download the weights and save them in the `weights` folder.
+To use the model, download the weight and save it in the `weights` folder.

 ### **Automatic Download (Command Line)**
 Run the following command in your terminal: